-In order to select an appropriate weight for your weapon, first you will have to consider its primary use.
+In order to select an appropriate weight for your weapon, first, you will have to consider its primary use.
 After all, crossbows can be employed for other activities than hunting.
 In case you’re purchasing it for fun or target practice, then the weight and the size of the weapon are irrelevant.
 In fact, if the weapon will be stationary, the size and weight of the crossbow will not be an issue at all.

 On the other hand, if you’re investing in a weapon for serious hunting, then opting for a model that is neither too heavy nor too light is your best bet.
 While it’s true the weapon will feel cumbersome during a long hunting excursion, a heavier crossbow will be more suited for your hunting needs.
 In the end, it is advisable to test or operate the weapon for a while and choose one that is fairly easy to maneuver.

-Pin and peep sights
+Pin and Peep Sights

-Found mostly on base model crossbows, the pin and peep consists of an aiming point mounted at the front end of the crossbow, usually on the riser itself.
+Found mostly on base model crossbows, the pin, and peep consist of an aiming point mounted at the front end of the crossbow, usually on the riser itself.
 The device also includes a peep sight bridge that is fastened at the rear of the bow.
 The peep sight can be made of plastic or aluminum and has a hole in it that allows you to look through it, at your aiming point.
 The mechanism also includes a series of adjustable pins that permit you to mark the distance; alternatively, you can use the pins to move the point of interest to the left or right.

 Available in two models – the single red-dot and the triple red-dot sights – the scope is the next step mechanism from the classic pin and peep style.
 The preferred scope sight of experienced hunters is the three red-dot sight, as it allows them to better judge their actual distance from their target.
-The top dot is used for targets at around 20 yards, the middle one for aims at 30 yards and the lower dot is for targets located at least 40 yards away.
+The top dot is used for targets at around 20 yards, the middle one aims at 30 yards, and the lower dot is for targets located at least 40 yards away.
 As far as the single red-dot sight scopes are concerned, you will have to make sure the dot is aligned with the target and adjust the distance according to your experience.

 As you probably already guessed, optical scopes are more advanced than the aforementioned sights.
 Similar to red-dot scopes, they are available in two variants, namely single and multi-reticle, which serve the same purpose.
-Unlike the red-dot scope, the optical sights are superior, include numerous accessories and have an overall better quality, some even comparable with the scopes commonly employed in rifles.
+Unlike the red-dot scope, the optical sights are superior, include numerous accessories, and have an overall better quality, some even comparable with the scopes commonly employed in rifles.

-Although lighter projectiles fly faster, keep in mind that reputable manufacturers recommend a minimum grain weight bolt for optimal use with their models.
-Shooting lightweight projectiles puts unnecessary stress on the components of your crossbow, causing them to break or fail and placing you at risk of personal injury.
+Although lighter projectiles fly faster, keep in mind that reputable manufacturers recommend a minimum grain weight bolt for optimal use with their crossbow models.
+Shooting lightweight projectiles put unnecessary stress on the components of your crossbow, causing them to break or fail and placing you at risk of personal injury.
 Therefore, it is highly advisable you inform yourself and use the correct arrows and/or bolts.
-On a side note, sometimes shooting with other arrows than the ones indicated by the manufacturer can void factory warranty.
+On a side note, sometimes shooting with other arrows than the ones indicated by the manufacturer can void the factory warranty.

-The crossbow arrow is made of aluminum or carbon, has a length of around 20 inches and consists of the following parts:
+The crossbow arrow is made of aluminum or carbon, has a length of around 20 inches, and consists of the following parts:

-- The shaft – represents the elongated body of the arrow;
+- The shaft – represents the elongated body of the arrow.

 - The insert – refers to the round pull-out that is attached to the front of the arrow shaft.
-The inserts can be made of aluminum, brass or both metals;
+The inserts can be made of aluminum, brass, or both metals.

 - The nock – is the small part affixed to the rear of the arrow shaft.
 Made from plastic or aluminum, the nock comes into contact with the string when you cock the crossbow.
 Nocks are available in a half-moon style or can be flat.
 A half-moon nock includes a small groove that makes it easier for you to align the arrow horizontally with the string before you take a shot.